-On the whole, with an average increase of 1% over the last three years, we can say that the situation of technical losses has not really evoked, at least not really for the better.
-The distribution companies are faced with quite similar technical loss problems and the reduction of these losses in general remains slow and difficult.
+Overall, with a stagnation in the rate of technical losses of distribution companies in the ECOWAS region over the last three years, it can be said that the situation of technical losses has not really evolved, at least not really for the better.
+The distribution companies are faced with similar technical loss problems and the reduction of these losses is generally slow and difficult.